Log in

 AZCSN meets the first Thursday of the month at Church for the Nations in Phoenix.
 Our monthly meetings include an opportunity to meet and fellowship with other safety and security ministry volunteers, a training session on a different topic each month, and time to share updates and questions about church safety.

-This month we will focus on the Church Security Year in Review.
+This month we will focus on Emergency First Aid Fundamentals Part Two.

 Register